pclubiitk/pclub-website/_posts/2025-10-31-concurrency-roadmap.md

 --- Processed 2.txt in 506.959 ms. ---
 Finished processing files in 507.347 ms.
 ```
-Can you figure why is that?
+Can you figure out why?
 In the next chapter you'll learn about ways to fix this issue.

 <ins>Reading/Watching Assignment:</ins> (In order as mentioned)
 - CCIA: Section 2.4, 2.5

 Once done reading, and with the assignment, spend some time revising the listings, and make sure you understand things at least to a certain degree.
-The excercise given isn't tough, but uses every topic you have learnt till now, and will be a longer problem.
+The exercise given isn't tough, but uses every topic you have learnt till now, and will be a longer problem.
 I recommend you play around with the *Listings* in the book as the book suggests, which can be found [here](https://github.com/anthonywilliams/ccia_code_samples).

 [Solution](https://github.com/sjais1337/concurrency/tree/master/assignment1_b)

-<div id='id-Excercise1'></div>
+<div id='id-Exercise1'></div>
-### Excercise 1
+### Exercise 1
-A *Central Dispatcher* recieves a continuous stream of unique *Delivery Orders*.
+A *Central Dispatcher* receives a continuous stream of unique *Delivery Orders*.
 These orders cannot be duplicated.
 The Dispatcher sends the orders to another centre, let's say the *Post Office*.
 The Post Office is supposed to find (let's say create) an available *Driver* (thread basically), assign the order to the driver, and then return the driver back to the Central Dispatcher, and the driver is then added back to the ready-to-go fleet (the thread should be free after delivery).
 The drivers all work in parallel.

 Upon finishing its work, each driver must return a one-line summary of their work in a central logbook, and it is written as soon as the driver finishes its work.
 You do not have to worry as of now about the conflicts between drivers when they are entering their work in the logbook.
 This is a known flaw, and you'll fix this in the next chapter.

 **Technical Requirements/Design Pattern**
 1. struct `DeliveryOrder` - Contains `order_id`, `destination` and a method `execute` which returns the log.
 You may simulate the work using any function you like, I suggest, you just let the program sleep for a few (random number of) milliseconds (google how to put a thread to sleep for this).
 The log can just return that the delivery was completed.
 2. class `Driver` - This will be your thread manager, which manages a *single* thread.
-The driver should be moveable, but not copyable (unique_ptr).
-Implement the relevant safegaurds.
+The driver should be movable, but not copyable (unique_ptr).
+Implement the relevant safeguards.
 The constructor takes the `DeliverOrder` and *reference* to `logBook`.
 You must directly invoke the `execute` method of `DeliveryOrder`.
 The destructor must also make sure that the thread has been properly shutdown.
-You should also make sure that your Driver object is moveable (this is a crucial part, think about what makes an object moveable, HINT: If a variable contains the Driver object, and you do `var = Driver(order, book)`, what is a necessary condition for this to go smoothly?)
+You should also make sure that your Driver object is movable (this is a crucial part, think about what makes an object movable, HINT: If a variable contains the Driver object, and you do `var = Driver(order, book)`, what is a necessary condition for this to go smoothly?)
 3. `create_driver` - Or `find_driver`.
 You do you.
 Helper function to create a driver, kinda optional.
 4. `main` (Dispatcher) - The logbook is a vector of `std::string`.
 The fleet of drivers should be in `std::vector<Driver>`.
 Use good practices to initiate these strings.
 Find the optimal number of drivers (section 2.4), or just hardcode it your choice.
 Create a loop to create and add the drivers to your vector.
 The `main` function should wait for all the tasks to be completed.
 After which, print the contents of the logbook.

-**BONUS**: As of now, the Driver is moveable, but you don't really use it's moving capability much.
-Try running your code without the Driver being moveable.
+**BONUS**: As of now, the Driver is movable, but you don't really use it's moving capability much.
+Try running your code without the Driver being movable.
 Also, think of how you can put the moveability of it into practice.

 **Expected Output**: Depending on how you actually write your logs, it will look different.
 But the output should likely be different everytime you run it, and end with a `Segmentation fault (core dumped)` error.
-Think about why do you get the error that you get here, and fix the segmentation fault too.
+Think about why you get the error that you get here, and fix the segmentation fault too.
 Here is the output in one of my runs.

 ```
 Starting Program...